 - Allow the puree to cool completely, refrigerating to help speed up the process.

-- Next, spoon the mascarpone into the bowl and continue beating at a high speed until stiff peaks form.
+- Next, add the powdered sugar and vanilla extract, beating on low until sugar is incorporated.
+Then continue beating at a high speed until stiff peaks form.

-- To assemble the cake, use a cake leveler to cut the domes off the top of the cake.
+- Use a cake leveler to cut the domes off the top of the cake.
 Place a dollop of frosting on your cake board and place the bottom layer of cake on top of that.

 - Spread half of the strawberry mixture over the cake, carefully filling the inside of the dam you created (so the sauce doesn’t leak out the sides)